 Book a guided one-day tour of Nago’s Churaumi aquarium and Pineapple Park here.

-Day 7: Kerama Islands Day Trip – Best Snorkelling & Beaches in Okinawa
+Day 6: Kerama Islands Day Trip – Snorkelling & Scuba Diving

-Wrap up your Okinawa 7-day trip with a visit to the stunning Kerama Islands.
-This offers the perfect ending to your trip, as the islands are known for their crystal-clear waters, pristine beaches, and vibrant coral reefs.
-We headed from Naha to Kerama National Park on our scuba-diving trip.
+Wrap up your Okinawa 7-day trip with a visit to the stunning Kerama Islands, known for their crystal-clear waters, pristine beaches and colourful coral reefs.
+We headed from Naha to Kerama National Park on our scuba-diving trip or you can choose a snorkelling tour.

-After your snorkeling or diving session, spend the rest of your day relaxing on one of the beautiful white-sand beaches that make the Kerama Islands famous.
-Popular spots like Furuzamami Beach on Zamami Island or Aharen Beach on Tokashiki Island provide perfect places to unwind, swim, and soak in the natural beauty of this tropical paradise.
+After your snorkelling or diving session, spend the rest of your day relaxing on one of the area’s beautiful white-sand beaches, such as Furuzamami Beach on Zamami Island or Aharen Beach on Tokashiki Island.

-Book your Full-Day Introductory Diving Trip from Naha to the Kerama Islands
+Book your one day introductory diving trip from Naha to the Kerama Islands

-Temperatures on the Okinawa islands reach around 20°C all year round, thanks to the subtropical climate.
-In Okinawa, beach opening is from March all the way through to October.
-It’s the perfect stop in Japan for beach lovers.
+The best time to visit Okinawa, is from March to April and again in October.
+Temperatures on the Okinawa islands average around 20°C all year round, thanks to the subtropical climate.
+In Okinawa, the beaches are open from March to October.

 Don’t go without Lonely Planet’s essential Japan and Okinawa travel guide book – buy it here.